Hot Standby DR

 What’s the difference between Hot Standby and DR?

-In (very) simple terms, it’s easiest to think of DR and Hot Standby as transferring the contents of one box to another.
-They’re all Disaster Recovery protocols, but there are levels of capability, and each one comes with latency parameters attached.
+DR is Disaster Recovery, and Standby is the server-side part of the process.
+In (very) simple terms, it’s easiest to think of it as transferring the contents of one box to another.
+All Standbys are Disaster Recovery protocols, and each one comes with specific latency parameters attached.

 For fullness, the three basic Standby types and associated latency parameters are: